Ghosts in Malayalam Cinema

 In the past 10 years, more than 20 Malayalam movies with horror label

-Ezra starring Prithviraj is the latest hit film in Malayalam cinema belonging to horror genre.
+Ezra starring Prithviraj also belongs to horror genre.
 The film excluded comedy elements completely.
-Instead it added many suspense elements, and thrilling moments which made the movie a box office hit.
+Instead, it added many suspense elements, and thrilling moments which made the movie a box office hit.
+It’s one of the best placements of ghosts in Malayalam cinema.

 Conclusion